visgl/deck.gl/docs/api-reference/layers/text-layer.md

 // ... rest of the application
 ```

-It is recommended to set `fontAtlasCacheLimit` once in your application since it recreates the cache which removes existing cached `fontAtals`.
+It is recommended to set `fontAtlasCacheLimit` once in your application since it recreates the cache which removes existing cached `fontAtlas`.

 ## Source